wactbprot/metis/frontend.md

   executed
 * ERROR ... a task of the container returned an ERROR, task execution is interrupted
-* MON ... container runs constantly (e.g. monitoring measurements,
+* MON ... container runs constantly (e.g. monitoring measurements)
-  restarts if all tasks in the container are executed)
+  restarts if all tasks in the container are executed
 * SUSPEND ... execution of container tasks is stopped at point
 6. number of the container
 7. show/hide container content